“When the power of love overcomes the love of power the world will know peace." ~ Jimi Hendrix

 Through the development of human civilizations, humans have sought power.
 The power to defeat enemies, a rival tribe or clan, power to overcome a challenge.
 Yet what is power?
 And more importantly, how are YOU using yours?

 As a shamanic practitioner and teacher, my training and experience has lent a deeper understanding of what power means.
 For me, this means a personal power.
 It has less to do with “overpowering” and more to do with “empowering.”
 There is a very common, yet beautiful, ceremony called Power Animal Retrieval, in which the purpose and intention is to reclaim an aspect of your own power in the form of an animal.
 Our Power Animals volunteer to be of assistance to us when we need to tap into that support.
 This support is available 24/7.
-This type of power serves to strengthen the inner power we already possess so it grows within us.
+This type of power serves to feed our own inner power so it grows within us.

 It is important to understand that there is never any hierarchy between Power Animals.
 If someone’s Power Animal is a honey bee, that honey bee has just as much power as a whale.
 Power Animals know this.
 The energy is very individualized and so are the individual teachings a Power Animal brings.
 Power Animals don’t get “envious” that a practitioner is working with other Power Animals.
 They don’t believe that the “grass is greener” because someone else has “more” power.
 In fact, this notion is truly impossible and is a concept of scarcity that has developed over thousands of years to ensure human survival.